-- A series of at least EIGHT black and white or colour digital photographs.
-At least FOUR of these must be presented as one serial artwork.
-The remaining four prints must be presented in the visual journal or may be presented together with the four selected for display. - Document all technical procedures thoroughly.
-Capture screen shots in all software used to show that your work is authentic and original. - 'Digital negatives' must be available on a CD in your Visual Journal documenting all camera settings and technical choices. - Candidates selecting this option should familiarise themselves with contemporary developments in Fine Art digital photography. - Experiment with interesting ways of capturing and processing your images. - The concept of your work is as important as the technical aspects. - No two candidates of the same school should use exactly the same approach to their artwork. - Further processing of photographs in an application like Photoshop® is expected. - Screenshots must be printed, annotated and added to your Visual Journal to document the digital component of your creative process. - Contact-sheet prints of all photographs taken must be included in your Visual Journal and the selected images clearly indicated. - Justify selected images on a technical and conceptual level in the Visual Journal.
+- The concept of your work is as important as the technical aspects. - No two candidates of the same school should use exactly the same approach to their Artwork. - Further processing of photographs in an application like Photoshop® is expected. - Screenshots must be printed, annotated and added to your Visual Journal to document the digital component of your creative process. - Contact-sheet prints of all photographs taken must be included in your Visual Journal and the selected images clearly indicated. - Justify selected images on a technical and conceptual level in the Visual Journal.
 Motivate your choices by thinking about the following questions: Why that particular photograph?
 How does it link with the theme?
 How will processing it further in editing software enhance the meaning of the photograph?
-What does the photograph reveal about what you value as a photographer? - See Digital Procedures in the Creative Process on page 4. - Artists: Martin Parr, George Rousse.
+What does the photograph reveal about what you value as a photographer? - Artists: Martin Parr, George Rousse, Andreas Gursky.